florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 The other way round, the server could return to valid code and continue working just fine (e.g. by returning into `main` so that only exactly the sending of the success message is skipped) but the client would assume that an error occured because no success message was received.

 Those examples show that concerning the saved frame pointer and the return address, the brute force script might not be able to really distinguish between a crashed server because of incorrect values or a only seemingly crashed server.
-Because of that, those values cannot be determined reliably and other approaches have to be evaluated.
+Because of that, those values cannot be determined reliably and other approaches should be evaluated.

-An interesting observation is that this approach seems to work if a short delay between requests to the server is introduced.
+An interesting observation is that this approach seems to work more reliably if a short delay between requests to the server is introduced.
 Without any delay, `echoserver` processes are spawned so quickly on the server that the main memory runs full as those processes have to wait for TCP connections to close (TIME_WAIT) and they thus cannot exit immediately after having finished the main work.
 With a delay introduced, the server isn't hit with requests as hard and thus the memory does not fill up completely as fast.
 This seems to make the approach described in this section much more reliable.